Analysis of Peter Veregin's death on new website

 In our current age of fear and power politics, it is important to keep independent thought alive and well.
 The opening of the Unsolved Mysteries module is an opportunity to question our common sense and test things out in our own experience.
 As inquiring students and scholars, our task is to deepen our focus and explore all the possible questions and facts concerning the mysterious tragic explosion of 1924.
 Enjoy the Socratic quest!

-isolated rocky mountain road one mile from Farron, British Columbia.
+an isolated rocky mountain road one mile south of from Farron, British

-came to a sudden halt as its First Class Coach burst into flames.
-This
+train came to a sudden halt as its First Class Coach burst

-passengers including two Sikhs, a new Member of the Legislative
+Sikhs, a new Member of the Legislative Assembly for Grand

-Assembly for Grand Forks — John McKie, and several Doukhobors with
+Forks — John McKie, and several Doukhobors with their

 The explosion was horrific.
 It ripped off the roof of the Coach, took out one side, and greatly damaged the other, as a fire soon consumed the remains.
 Nine people were injured and nine were killed some beyond recognition.
 Many of their parts were scattered on the lightly snowy ground of the railway bed.